ssiloti/bep-persistent-credit/one-hop-rep.rst

 The above state is only maintained for peers who have sent an ``identify`` message.

+The client MUST store its contact info in "compact" format as a mutable item using the `DHT store extension`_.
+The item MUST be signed using the same key as used to generate the client's reputation id.

 The first time a peer becomes interested in the client the client sends a ``known_peers`` message.
 This message SHALL contain a list of reputation ids the client has a direct relationship with.
 If the client becomes interested in a peer and receives a ``known_peers`` message from it then the client may send one or more ``receipts`` messages were each receipt contains the state of the client at an intermediary present in the ``known_peers`` message.

 If the client decides to unchoke a peer on the basis of one or more receipts received from that peer then the client SHALL, before sending any piece data, send an ``attribution`` message to that peer.
 The message SHALL indicate the weight assigned to each intermediary which was utilized in the decision to unchoke that peer.
 The client SHALL send another ``attribution`` message if it receives additional ``receipts`` messages which change the set of intermediaries used to determine the client's upload rate to that peer.